Rallies in Bangladesh mark one month since ex-premier Sheikh Hasina was ousted

 The demonstrators chanted slogans such as “Where is Hasina?
 Bury her, bury her!” and “Hasina-Modi, warning, be careful!” or “Naraye Takbeer, Allahu Akbar.”

-The central procession, styled as a “shaheedi march” or “procession for the martyrs” began from the Dhaka University campus and marched through streets.
+The central procession, styled as a “shaheedi march” or “procession for the martyrs” began from the Dhaka University campus and marched through the streets.
 In addition to the many Bangladeshi flags, some participants carried a giant Palestinian flag.

 Tens of thousands joined rallies across the Muslim-majority nation of 170 million people.

 In Dhaka’s Uttara neighborhood, thousands of school and madrasah students in uniform took part in processions, chanting anti-Hasina slogans.
-Some carried banners and placards, reading “We want Hasina’s execution” and “We want reforms of the state.”
+Some carried banners and placards reading “We want Hasina’s execution” and “We want reforms of the state.”

-The protesters and other opponents of Hasina want her and her associates to stand trial for mass killings during the demonstrations that began in July.
+Opponents of Hasina want her and her associates to stand trial for mass killings during the demonstrations that began in July.

 “If India wants to keep her until the time Bangladesh wants her back, the condition would be that she has to keep quiet,” the PTI quoted Yunus as saying.

-Yunus was apparently referring to Hasina’s statement on August 13 in which she demanded “justice”, saying those involved in recent “terror acts”, killings and vandalism must be investigated, identified and punished.
+Yunus was apparently referring to Hasina’s statement last month in which she demanded “justice”, saying those involved in recent “terror acts,” killings and vandalism must be investigated, identified and punished.

-Also, media reports said that a young Hindu man was beaten on Wednesday by a Muslim mob in the presence of security officials in the southwestern Khulna region after he allegedly posted derogatory comments online about the Prophet Muhammad.
+Also, media reports said that a young Hindu man was beaten Wednesday by a Muslim mob in the presence of security officials in the southwestern Khulna region after he allegedly posted derogatory comments online about the Prophet Muhammad.

-The military’s Inter Service Public Relations office in a statement later Thursday said that the soldiers rescued Utso after an angry mob attacked him inside the office of a senior police official.
+The military’s Inter Service Public Relations office said in a statement later Thursday that soldiers rescued the man, named as Sri Utso, after an angry mob attacked him inside the office of a senior police official.
 It said he survived and was out of danger, and he would be handed over to police for legal actions against him.

-Yunus in the interview with the PTI refuted earlier reports that the Hindu minority had been targeted since Hasina’s fall.
+Yunus in the interview with PTI refuted earlier reports that the Hindu minority had been targeted since Hasina’s fall.
 Modi had also earlier voiced concern over the reports of attacks on Hindus.

 Yunus said the issue of attacks on minority Hindus in Bangladesh is “exaggerated” and questioned the manner in which India projected it.